 - Continue layering crushed ice and rock salt until the ice level reaches the top of the rotating ice cream canister.

 - Wait about 20 to 40 minutes for the ice cream maker to stop churning.
+The ice cream will be soft at this stage.

 - Remove the motor driver and then remove the canister.